mikeyhavoc/mikeyhavoc.github.io/_docs/index.md

 1. I am going to be working on the page layout heavily for the next few weeks.
 This was a template originally and I want it to be mine.

-1. I am going to release possibly a post, every week.. might be an update on what I am working on.
-Or a story post.
+1. Once that is done I will start posting in here, probably larger things.
+Things that do not fit in a post, or longer pieces, I will figure it out once I get the template complete. :)